Battle of Valparaíso: The British global intelligence network

-Nereus would arrive in Rio carrying 2,000,000 Spanish dollars and £100,000 pounds in cash.
+Nereus would arrive in Rio carrying 2,000,000 Spanish dollars and £100,000 in cash.
 Dixon would transfer this to Montagu as Montagu was a much more powerful ship and detach Montagu to Britain and switch his command with Heywood of Nereus so as not to have to detach Nereus and an escort to Britain.
 This way, the maximum number of ships remained at Rio de Janeiro.
 Dixon would continue his command from smaller frigates.

 Captain William Bowles of HMS Aquilon was stationed at the Buenos Aires station to forward information to London about the trans-Andean trade routes and the American threat, larger issues of British trade and the disposition of Chilean politics.
 He intercepted letters that revealed Hillyar's secret mission.
 He feared that the information would get to Porter in USS Essex and Essex would escape.

 Bowles successfully blocked Porter's ability to sell some prizes at Valparaíso through letters from Buenos Aires.
 After the fall of the Carrera family in 1813, the political situation in Chile began to favor the British.
 Furthermore, news of HMS Shannon's victory over USS Chesapeake had arrived in Valparaíso.
 It was seen that the United States influence was on the decline.

 On 12 July 1813 Hillyar in Phoebe sealed orders for rendezvous and locations to renew stores for Isaac Todd, Cherub, and Racoon without contact of the South American mainland.
 While rounding Cape Horn, the ships became separated from Isaac Todd and in October, Hillyar received information that Essex had taken her.
 Hillyar then detached Racoon to the Columbia River to destroy the trading post at Astoria.
 Racoon arrived to discover that the fort had already been secured by the North West Company on 30 November.
 Hillyar found that Essex had been sighted at the Juan Fernández Islands, Valparaíso, and the Galapagos, but didn't know where exactly to find her.

 Finally, in 1814, Dixon would have enough ships to detach the frigates Tagus and Nereus to reinforce Hillyar, but they would not arrive until after Essex was taken.

 Bowles received information that Essex had arrived in Valparaíso, Chile had fallen into civil war and the Carrera family were no longer in power and forwarded it to Dixon in Rio de Janeiro and to the Admiralty in London.
 Bowles feared that Essex would leave Valparaíso and capture him in HMS Aquilon.
 This would give the impression of British weakness and hence the British would lose their influence in South America.
 Hillyar in Phoebe also received Essex's whereabouts and had no intention of allowing Essex to escape from Valparaíso.